-- 3. Pressing the "+" or "-" pushbuttons, you can scroll up or down through the available frequencies. - 4.
-Once the wanted frequency is inside the box, press "f" pushbutton to select or deselect the frequency.
+Pressing the "+" or "-" pushbuttons, you can scroll up or down through the available frequencies.

+4. Once the wanted frequency is inside the box, press "f" pushbutton to select or deselect the frequency.
 An "x" will appear in the box for a selected frequency.

-5. After selecting the frequencies, press the "i" pushbutton again to exit the "Frequency Menu" and return to the main display.

-6. A particular frequency in the chosen list of frequencies can be selected from the main display screen by pressing the "f" pushbutton until the wanted frequency is displayed at the top of the main screen.
+- 5. After selecting the frequencies, press the "i" pushbutton again to exit the "Frequency Menu" and return to the main display. - 6.
+A particular frequency in the chosen list of frequencies can be selected from the main display screen by pressing the "f" pushbutton until the wanted frequency is displayed at the top of the main screen.

-6.4.3 Multi Frequency Mode for Direct Connection
+6.4.3 Multi-Frequency Mode for Direct Connection

-This feature can be used when user wants to energize on target two/three frequencies at the same time.
-Mainly, it can be used when user is not sure which frequency can be impressed better into the target.
-Multi frequency mode is not available in Fault Find and SD modes.
+This feature can be used to energize two/three frequencies at the same time on the target line.
+This is especially helpful when user is not sure which frequency is best to apply to the target line.
+The multi-frequency mode is not available in Fault Find and SD modes.

-- When using multi frequency mode, total power will be split between the activated frequencies. - The frequencies have to be available in the main menu.
+- When using the multi-frequency mode, total power will be split between the activated frequencies. - The frequencies have to be available in the main menu.

-To enter the "Multi Freq.
-Setup" menu, proceeds as follows:
+To enter the "Multi-frequency Setup" menu:

-1. Press "i" pushbutton five times to get to the "Multi Frequency" screen and press "f" pushbutton to activate the multi frequency mode.
-An "x" symbol will appear indicate the multi frequency mode is activated.
-Press "f" pushbutton again to go in "Multi Freq.
+1. Press "i" pushbutton seven times to get to the "Multi-Frequency" screen and press "f" pushbutton to activate the multi-frequency mode.
+An "x" symbol will appear indicating that multi-frequency mode is activated.
+Press "f" pushbutton again to go in "Multi-Frequency.
 Setup" screen to choose the frequencies.

-2. Use the "+" and "-" pushbuttons to scroll through the available frequencies, and bring the wanted one in the first box.
+2. Use the "+" and "-" pushbuttons to scroll through the available frequencies and bring the desired frequency in the first box.